 ![]() |

 Lingyun (Ivy) Xiong, D.Phil.
-Postdoctoral Fellow Integrative Biology and Physiology Quantitative and Computational Biosciences University of California, Los Angeles Founder and Host of the Dynamics Club CV | Google Scholar | ORCID | LinkedIn | Twitter Email: ivyxiong@ucla.edu |
+Postdoctoral Fellow at UCLA Integrative Biology and Physiology Quantitative and Computational Biosciences Research Collaborator at NIH/NCI Founder and Host of the Dynamics Club CV | Google Scholar | LinkedIn | Bluesky | Twitter Email: ivyxiong@ucla.edu |

 Homeodynamics in Health and Disease

-- Mathematical modeling of renal physiology
+- Mathematical modeling of kidney functions

-- Comparative studies of mammalian physiology
+- Comparative studies of organismal physiology

 Qualifications

-- D.Phil. in Systems Biology, University of Oxford (2021) - Hertford College
+- D.Phil. in Systems Biology, University of Oxford (2021)

 - B.Sc. in Biochemistry, University of Hong Kong (2016)

-- Study abroad in Biology, University of California San Diego (2015)
+- Study abroad in Biology, University of California, San Diego (2015)

 Posts